gyrusdentatus/robopages-cli/README.md

 > [!IMPORTANT]
 > * Setting a SSH connection string will override any container configuration.
 > * If the function requires sudo, the remote host is expected to have passwordless sudo access.

 ### Using with LLMs

 The examples folder contains integration examples for [Rigging](/examples/rigging_example.py), [OpenAI](/examples/openai_example.py), [Groq](/examples/groq_example.py), [OLLAMA](/examples/ollama_example.py) and [Nerve](/examples/nerve.md).

+## Docker Container Failures

+If a function's required Docker container fails to pull (e.g., due to missing permissions or non-existent image), the function will fail to execute.
+To resolve this:

+1. Either gain access to the required container, or
+2. Remove the robopage file that references the inaccessible container

+This behavior is intentional to prevent functions from executing without their required runtime dependencies.